bobbingwide/oik-unloader/readme.txt

 1. Upload the contents of the oik-unloader plugin to the `/wp-content/plugins/oik-unloader' directory
 1. Activate the oik-unloader plugin through the 'Plugins' menu in WordPress
 1. Visit the oik-unloader admin page
+1. Use the admin interface to select which plugins to deactivate for selected URLs
 1. Click on the link to activate/update the Must Use ( MU ) plugin
-1. Use the admin interface to select which plugins to deactivate for selected URLs
-1. If required provide an oik-unloader-extras.csv file in the mu-plugins folder
+1. Disable the MU logic using the Deactivate link

 Note: In a WordPress Multi Site installation
 - There will only be one version of the Must Use plugin ( oik-unloader-mu.php )
 - There will be multiple index and component dependencies files; one of each per site.
-- There may be one oik-unloader-extras.csv file.

 == Frequently Asked Questions ==